ava-labs/subnet-evm/cmd/README.md

 	// {yourPrecompile}Key
 )
 ```
-We also should add our precompile key to our precompileKeys slice.
+We should also add our precompile key to our `precompileKeys` slice.
 We use this slice to iterate over the keys and activate the precompiles.

 ``` go
 // ADD YOUR PRECOMPILE HERE